uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 ...

 _Finally_.
 Let's move on.

 ### Summary

-You learned about JavaScript runtimes and the console.
-You also learned how to print "Hello, world!" to the console to check that your runtime works as expected.
+You learned about the JavaScript browser runtime, Node.js and how to use the console of the various runtimes.
+You learned how to execute code in a REPL as well as how to execute scripts.

 ### Further reading